32 Facts About Turkeys to Gobble Right Up

 You may know Minnesota for producing Prince, the Mall of America, and Target.
 But we also have the Land of 10,000 Lakes to thank for our Thanksgiving turkeys.
 According to the Minnesota Turkey Growers Association, approximately 46 to 48 million turkeys are produced in Minnesota every year.
 In fact, it’s where the turkey that receives a presidential pardon hails from every year.
 Speaking of which …

-12. The presidential turkey pardon might date back to Abe Lincoln.
+12. The presidential turkey pardon might date back to Abraham Lincoln.

 13. The first TV dinner was made up of Thanksgiving leftovers.

 In 1953, Swanson ended up with 10 train cars full of frozen turkeys—260 tons of them—when an overzealous buyer ordered too many turkeys for the holidays.
 Salesman Gerry Thomas solved the problem by ordering 5000 aluminum trays and setting up an assembly line of workers to scoop dressing, peas, and sweet potatoes into the compartments.
 Slices of turkey rounded out the meal, which Swanson sold for 98 cents.
 The idea was a hit: The following year, 10 million turkey TV dinners were sold.

 14. National Turkey Lovers' Month isn't when you think it is.